nottrobin/docs/src/en/help-joyent.md

 ![Joyent Account](./media/getting_started-joyent-account-dropdown.png)

-!!!
-Note:
+[note]
 The private key is currently uploaded to the cloud in order to remotely sign requests to the Joyent API.
 It is highly recommended that the private key used in this way _should not_ be a common SSH key you use for other purposes, but a specific one used for the Joyent cloud.
+[/note]

 With the above information, you can now run the command: